svedwards/making-multigene-family-maps-from-long-read-genomes/README.md

 blastn -db scrubjay_26_haps -query Mhc_U23958.1_exon3.fa -out sj_mhc2_exon3_blast.out -task megablast -outfmt "6 qseqid sseqid pident sstart send sstrand"
 ```

 Your output should be a 6 column table of blast hits and target sequence ids.
 You may want to add additional columns but we will mainly use qseqid, sseqid, sstart and send.
-Let's retrieve that file, as well as other files we might use as anchors in our map, and look at them:
+Let's retrieve that file, as well as other gene blast tables we might use as anchors in our map, and look at them:

 # Preparing the blast outputs in R
 ```{r}